sil-org/idp-profile-ui/README.md

 ## Local development

-When the `make` is run, the project will be in development mode and any updates made to the code will automatically be reloaded.
+When `make` is run, the project will be in development mode and any updates made to the code will automatically be reloaded.

 ### Updating dependencies